-During an exceptional period, an extraordinary expedition, in France: 40 days underground to learn the links between our brains and time, as well as with the capacity of functional synchronization within a group.
+During an exceptional period, an extraordinary expedition in France: 40 days underground to learn the links between our brains and time, and to assess the capacity for functional synchronization within a group.
 This is a fundamental need for our future.

 It is therefore for each citizen that DEEP TIME has been designed.
 In a global and applied manner, this work is directly connected with several current social and health situations, but they are also forces of anticipation of the near future.

 Some avenues related to the usefulness of DEEP TIME

 - Lunar bases (possible from 2024), then on other extra-terrestrial territories with the installation of autonomous and potentially isolated human groups.